shinnida220/cbh-take-home-project/Ticket_Breakdown.md

   Add a new field to the Agent table in the database to allow Facilities to save custom ids for Agents they work with.

 - **Acceptance Criteria**:
-  A new field 'customId' is added to the Agent table The new field is nullable and has a maximum length of 50 characters The new field is included in the API response for the getShiftsByFacility function
+  A new field 'customId' is added to the Agent table.
+  The new field 'customId' is included in the API response for the getShiftsByFacility function.
+  The new field 'customId' is nullable and has a maximum length of 50 characters.

 - **Effort Estimate**:
-  2 hours
+  2.5 hours

-Implementation Details:
+- **Implementation Details**:

-Modify the Agent table schema in the database to add the new customId field Update the agent model and agent controller to include the new field in the response Update the API documentation to reflect the new field
+  I will modify the Agent table schema in the database to add the new customId field.
+  I will then update the agent model and agent controller to include the new field in the response.
+  Finally I will update the API documentation to reflect the new customId field

-Ticket 2: Update Shifts table to use Custom Agent IDs
+### Ticket 2: Update the Shifts table to use Custom Agent IDs

-Description:
+- **Description**:
-Update the Shifts table to use the customId field from the Agents table when generating reports.
+  The Shifts table is to updated to use the customId field from the Agents table when generating reports.

-Acceptance Criteria:
+- **Acceptance Criteria**:

-When generating reports, the customId field is used in place of the internal database id The internal database id is still stored in the Shifts table, but not used in reports Effort Estimate:
+  When generating reports, the customId field is used in place of the internal database id.
+  The internal database id is still stored in the Shifts table, but not used in reports generation.

+- **Effort Estimate**:
-3 hours
+  3.5 hours

-Implementation Details:
+- **Implementation Details**:

-Modify the Shifts table schema in the database to store both the customId and internal id fields Update the getShiftsByFacility function to retrieve the customId field instead of the internal id Update the generateReport function to use the customId field when generating the report Ticket 3: Add Custom Agent ID Input Field to Facility UI
+  I will modify the Shifts table schema in the database to store both the customId and internal id fields.
+  I will update the `getShiftsByFacility` function to retrieve the customId field instead of the internal id.
+  I will update the `generateReport` function to use the customId field when generating the report.

+### Ticket 3: Add Custom Agent ID Input Field to Facility UI

 Description:
 Add a new input field to the Facility UI to allow Facilities to enter custom ids for Agents they work with.